AriaFallah/blog/hugo/content/post/why-use-flow.md

 Now given that disclaimer:

 In a statically typed language, you explicitly write out the types of your variables.
-Most people have seen Java, a strongly, statically typed language, where types look like this:
+Most people have seen Java, a strongly, statically typed language, where you write the types of your variables out such as `int x`, and the return type and parameter types of your functions such as `int add(int a, int b)`:

 ```java
 public class Hello {